jeffjennings/gradhackweek/README.md

 Login to slack to access the workspace --  http://slack.com

-The slack has the overleaf link under the `#paper` channel.
+The overleaf is linked in the slack under the `#paper` channel.

 --------------------------
 Just in case it's helpful, a (very) quick guide to the basics of using github: